Rotated Object Detection

 Rotated Object Detection is suitable for determining whether an object appears in a scene, the number of times the object appears, and the object’s rotation state.

-Object Detection can be used to identify the number of occurrences and approximate locations of one or more objects in a scene.
-While object detection can identify multiple objects simultaneously, it does not provide precise locations.
-For precise locations, you may use Instance Segmentation or Keypoint Detection models.
+Object Detection can identify one or more objects in a scene and provide their general locations.
+While object detection supports multi-object recognition, it does not return exact positions.
+If precise location is needed, use Instance Segmentation or Keypoint Detection models.

 Annotation Methods